Warriors-Haven-Gaming/WHFramework/README.md

 Warriors Haven Framework provides a reoccurring main objective and side objectives procedurally generated across the map, using terrain features and marked locations to take full advantage of the map's topography.
-The main objective aims for infantry-focused combat, providing lightly armored vehicles and turrets that players can dispatch with their firearms alone.
-However, players can also opt for combined arms tactics, with dozens of ground and aerial vehicles to choose from.
+The main objective aims for dynamic combat operations, providing a mix of enemy infantry, emplacements, light vehicles, heavy armor, ships, and aircraft for players to dispatch.
+Players can also opt for their own combined arms tactics, with dozens of ground and aerial vehicles to choose from parking lots and vehicle spawner laptops.

 Worried about playing this gamemode alone?
 Recruits are always available to fight with you, capable of reviving and sustaining themselves in prolonged firefights.